belumume/code-genesis-play/DEMO_VIDEO_SCRIPT_FINAL.md

 **Visual:** Architecture diagram + code snippets
 **Key points:**
 - Show 4-agent architecture
-- Highlight Claude 4 Opus usage
+- Highlight Claude 4 Sonnet usage
 - Show autonomous error correction

 **Narration:**
-> "We're using Claude 4 Opus to power four specialized agents.
+> "We're using Claude 4 Sonnet to power four specialized agents.
 Each has a specific role
 > and custom prompts.
 The breakthrough is our autonomous debugging loop - the AI doesn't
 > just generate code, it ensures it works.
 This is the future of AI development."